Eishi: Life and career

 Eishi's earliest works were colour nishiki-e prints.
 The subjects are such literary fare as The Tale of Genji and are in subdued tones, as required by contemporary laws against ostentation.
 He went on to specialize in bijin-ga portraits of beautiful women, of which he produced a number of series.
 His most prominent rival at first was Kiyonaga; later his work competed against that of Utamaro.
 His manner of depicting women went through stages: the earliest were of courtesans much in the manner of Kiyonaga; then seated women performing daily activities such as reading or writing, set against bright backgrounds; later, slender women standing against minimal, subdued backgrounds.
 Eishi depicted gradually taller and more slender women until, in the latest prints, their heads were one-twelfth the height of the figures; more so even than Kiyonaga, whose reputation is for tall, slender beauties.
 Eishi made occasional illustrations for books of shunga erotica.
+He also produced a set of four hanging scrolls measuring 148 by 80 cm, in colour on silk, now held in a private collection.
 He was a prolific painter of such standing that in 1800 a painting of his entered the collection of the cloistered Empress Go-Sakuramachi and he was granted the honorary title Jibukyō (治部卿).
 Eishi abandoned print designing for painting after 1801.

 He died in the seventh month of 1829 and was buried at Rengeji Temple.
 His Buddhist posthumous name is Kōsetsuin Denkaishin Eishi Nichizui Koji (広説院殿皆信栄之日随居士).
 He also used the personal names Min'nojō (民之丞) and Yasaburō (弥三郎).
 Most of his students are little remembered; the best known are Eiri and Eishō.